Fiffers/ped_spawner/README.md

 * Config.Frozen: Makes the peds unable to move.<br>
 * Config.Stoic: Makes the peds unaware of their surroundings.<br>
 * Config.MinusOne: If you need to subtract 1 from your Z-Axis coordinates when you grab them, set this to true.
 If you set it to false, all the default peds need to be adjusted.<br>
+* Config.Distance: The distance you want peds to be spawned/deleted at.
+* Config.LOS: Only spawn peds when they're within LOS.
+NOT IMPLEMENTED YET.
+Probably too resource heavy.

 Usage:<br>
 * To add another ped, just add a new line to the end of the config.<br>